 - Press play.

-- When done, click the “?” button at bottom right of emuso to turn off help (which dismisses this video at the same time)
+- When done, click the “Assistant” button at top left of emuso to turn off help (which dismisses this video at the same time)

 - Click “Toolkit” to exit the toolkit.
 Split-screen reappears.

 Now split the screen.

 - Click “Toolkit” to enter the toolkit.